Meet the team > Coaches and Mentors

 Ingrid Williams

-Ingrid Williams is an experienced CEO and Chair with nearly 20 years’ experience as a non-executive director.
+Ingrid Williams is an experienced CEO and Chair with over 20 years’ experience as a non-executive director.
 She has held senior management roles and directorships in not-for-profit, ASX-listed companies, private businesses, membership-based organisations, and government business enterprises at both state and federal levels.
 Her work has taken her from the coal face of local operations through to the boardrooms of national peak bodies.

 Trained as an intensive care and paediatric nurse in the UK, Ingrid migrated to Australia in 1991.
 She completed a Bachelor of Educational Studies, her Masters of Health Administration at the University of NSW followed by a Diploma in Business and the AICD Company Directors Course.
 She is also a graduate of the INSEAD International Directors’ Programme.
 In her executive career, she managed large hospitals in the Healthscope group and became CEO of a 1,100-bed aged-care business in Victoria.
 She has founded successful businesses in aged care operations and consultancy.
 In 2010, Ingrid was a finalist in the Telstra Business Woman of the Year.